rara0404/Bible-Study/README.md

--Complete Bible Reading: Browse and read through all books of the Bible -Daily Verse: Get inspired with a new verse each day -Reading Streaks: Track your daily reading habits and maintain streaks
+-Complete Bible Reading: Browse and read through all books of the Bible -Daily Verse: Get inspired with a new verse each day -Reading Streaks: Track your daily reading habits and maintain streaks -Save Notes: You can add and save notes to your favorite verses.
 -Favorites: Save and organize your favorite verses -Multiple Translations: Support for different Bible translations -Responsive Design: Works seamlessly on desktop and mobile devices